olifolkerd/tabulator/README.md

 Coming Soon
 ================================
-Tabulator is actively under development and i plan to have even more useful features implemented soon, including:
+Tabulator is actively under development and I plan to have even more useful features implemented soon, including:

 - Grouping Data
 - Filtering Data